-In the assembler file, fb.s, the legacy() and cubed() functions are no longer in the main .text area.
+In the assembler file, fb.s, the legacy() and cubed() functions are no longer in the same area as the main() function.
 They are compiled into their own ELF sections.
 Therefore, armlink can remove the legacy() and cubed() functions from the final image.